cljgregory/cs412_np_project/approx_solution/README.md

   - For all test cases:<br />
     - Run the "run_test_cases.sh" file.<br />
     - Command: ./run_test_cases.sh<br />
+    - Note: for the large test cases, the .sh file will show that it runs fast and produces a number of colors but not show the vertex coloring (because it takes up a ton of space)<br />
     - Reminders: make sure that you are in the test_cases folder.
 You may need to build the file, if so, <br />
                  use this command: chmod +x run_test_cases.sh<br />
   - For the non_optimal case:<br />